What Happens When Your Rental Property Becomes Main Residence?

 [$7,200 x 12.5% (floor space of the bedroom and bathroom)] x 8 months = $600.

 So the total expense amount that Ava can claim as a tax deduction is $600 (one-eighth of the apportioned expenses).
+Ava would also need to report the rental income on her tax return.

 You must apportion these tax deductions accurately, so you should contact a property tax agent who can help you.